Abandon Meaning, Synonyms, Antonyms and 10 Example Sentences

 6. Guard: To protect or defend.

-7. Secure: To ensure or make safe.
+7. Secure: To ensure or make it safe.

 8. Uphold: To support or maintain.